-While practice is key to mastering any instrument, interest and other factors play huge roles as well.
-If you’re a parent wondering which musical instrument to introduce to your child, you’ve come to the right page.
+While practice is key to mastering any instrument, interest and other factors also play huge roles.
+If you’re a parent wondering how to choose the right musical instrument for your child, you’ve come to the right page.

-Tips in Choosing the Right Musical Instrument For Your Child
+How to Choose the Right Musical Instrument for Your Child

-Below are some tips in choosing the right musical instrument for your child.
+Below are some tips for choosing the right musical instrument for your child.

-Interest and enthusiasm to learn an instrument is the most critical factor in your selection.
+Interest and enthusiasm for learning an instrument is the most critical factor in your selection.
 Enjoyment does propel better than coercion when it comes to learning.

 It’s good to start learning an instrument at a young age.
 However, some are suitable only for an older age when a child has developed the height and strength to hold or carry it, e.g., a cello.